 There’s more to life than being cool.
 But when you need to plan a dinner with someone you know or strongly suspect to be cooler than you, that’s easy to forget.
 So here’s a list of restaurants that will help convince this person you’re actually the cool one.
 It has some places that aren’t too well-known, plus others that are objectively impressive but not impossible to get into.
 Eat dinner at one of them, then stop worrying what this person thinks - at least until the next time you have dinner together.

 Most steakhouses are cool in an old-timey kind of way - in other words, not exactly trendy.
 And while Holy Ground has a lot of familiar features (like red leather booths, low ceilings, and great martinis), it also has things you definitely won’t find at spots in Midtown or FiDi.
 Most notably, slow-smoked meats.
-So instead of a porterhouse, get a whole rack of ribs served tableside - the meat is charred and smoky, and falls right off the bone when you pick it up.
+So instead of a porterhouse, get a massive beef rib served next to the bone, which looks like it could have belonged to a medium-sized dinosaur.

 Your friend posts pictures from European beaches and luxury resorts in the middle of the desert, and somehow she’s already been to all the more upscale places you suggest.
 So go another route, and meet at this BYO pizza spot in Carroll Gardens.
 You might have to get there two hours before her to put your name down, but she doesn’t need to know about that, and this will be some of the best pizza either of you has ever had.